bazini627/nmpFinalProject/data/README.md

-### PostGIS Analysis For SLEV/WNV Positives In Vulnerable Census Tracts For 2016
+### PostGIS Analysis For SLEV/WNV Positives In Vulnerable Census Tracts

 #### Add CDC 2016 GeoJSON to PostGIS